everops-mat/expectbucket/generic.md

 * We are going to hard-code `timeout` for the time being.
 * We'll also hard code the expect `prompt`.
-* set the `TERM` environment variable to dump, this fixes some possible issues.
+* set the `TERM` environment variable to dumb, this fixes some possible issues.
 * Limit how much we'll match.
 * We set the exit code `ret` to 1 (failure).
 The only way it get set to 0 is if we run the command and it succeds.